XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 You can also start a prediction by clicking on the 'StreamUP Twitch Prediction System' tab in your tsl_transmitter and you can start a prediction there.
 ![](https://raw.githubusercontent.com/XSilverlink/LB-ReadMe-Files/main/StreamUP%20Twitch%20Prediction%20System/images/chrome_e3LC4U85zf.png)

 First you need to press the button 'Get / Refresh OAuth Credentials from Lioranboard' so it will retrieve your credentials from Lioranboard.
 If you don't press that button, creating a prediction will not work.
 After that you can fill in the fields in the 'Create Prediction' area as you would in Lioranboard.
-When the fields are filled you just press the button 'Start New Prediction'
+When the fields are filled you just press the button 'Start New Prediction' and voila the prediction should be started.
+This syncs up with Lioranboard itself so the decks will also be updated.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTA3Mzc4NjAsLTEwNDA0NTA4MzksOT
+eyJoaXN0b3J5IjpbMjEwOTkzMzE0MCwtMTA0MDQ1MDgzOSw5Nj
-Y2NTE3MTgwLC0xMjUxNzc3MTI5LDE2MzcxOTQ4NywtMTgyMDAz
+Y1MTcxODAsLTEyNTE3NzcxMjksMTYzNzE5NDg3LC0xODIwMDMz
-MzcyLC0xMTQ4MDkyMjM1LDI0MjYyMDE5NSwtOTE1NzAzMjQ3LC
+NzIsLTExNDgwOTIyMzUsMjQyNjIwMTk1LC05MTU3MDMyNDcsLT
-0xNjM4MTEwNDI4LC05MTU3MDMyNDcsLTgwMDc5MTc5NSwtOTI0
+E2MzgxMTA0MjgsLTkxNTcwMzI0NywtODAwNzkxNzk1LC05MjQy
-MjIwMzA4LC0xMzM2NTM2Mzg4LDIxMDAyNTE5NzIsLTIyNzI2MT
+MjAzMDgsLTEzMzY1MzYzODgsMjEwMDI1MTk3MiwtMjI3MjYxMj
-I1LDI2MzkwMTEwMiwtMTU1Njk2NjU1NiwxMDY0MTU4NzEwLC05
+UsMjYzOTAxMTAyLC0xNTU2OTY2NTU2LDEwNjQxNTg3MTAsLTk5
-OTI4NzQzNzNdfQ==
+Mjg3NDM3M119
 -->